llljinjinjin/ST_SHAP_code/README.md

 ```

 ### Obtain the raw dataset
 * Download the raw dataset from the [resources](#resources) above, and save them to the `data_input` folder.
-Please download the SEED/DREAMER data in mat file format.
+Please download the SEED data in mat file format.
 - Organize the raw data file into the following file structure:
 ```
  DatasetDir/dataset